Life at St Mary's

 Number one in London for course and teaching satisfaction (Guardian University League Tables 2020)

-of students employed or in further education within six months of graduation (HESA, 2018)
+of St Mary’s graduates are in employment, vocation or further study within 15 months of graduation (HESA, 2020)

 75% of our outgoing undergraduates in 2017/18 achieved a 2:1 or First Class Honours degree.
 Our team of experienced and respected academics, many of whom are leading experts in their areas, are passionate about what they teach and strive to empower their students with knowledge.